Skip to content

 Have a resource to add?
 Contact Liz Diether-Martin, CREATE Web Specialist, at lizdm@uw.edu.

 A great place to start for UW students, faculty, staff, and visitors is the UW Accessibility website.
-It lists information, tools, and services for people with disabilities and all of us who interact with them.
+It lists information, tools, and services for people with disabilities and all of us.
+Our A11y in Action page provides resources for making STEM courses and presentations accessible.

 AccessADVANCE: